 The redesigned quick settings icons, notifications, settings menu, gesture controls and always-on display are what you’ll notice first.
 You’ll even see a battery percentage meter on the bottom of your screen, even when it’s turned off.
 There are a lot of small but helpful visual tweaks throughout this new software.

 Android 9.0 Pie vs Android 8.0 Oreo Walkthrough

 In this popular series, we take screenshots of the last two versions of Android and compare them side-by-side for those that just got the update, or will get it soon.
 That way you know exactly what to look for and expect.
 Click through the slideshow below to learn and see all about Google’s latest software.

 Android Pie screenshots are on the left, or alone, while Android 8.0 Oreo is on the right.
 Click any image below to jump to that slide, and learn all about the software you’ll get next.
 What do you think about the name “Android Pie”?
-Let us know in the comment section below while we get ready for Android Q.
+Let us know in the comment section below while we wait for Android Q.